Divorce is a traumatic experience, even more so if you are not the one who initiated the procedure.

 Inability to be happy even in happy circumstances

 Irritability towards people, things, and life, in general

 The pain is still there, but it is no longer debilitating pain.
 The person has recovered enough to continue with their day-to-day activities.

 So, how long is the grieving process?

 It depends from person to person.
 The cycle of grief can last for a few weeks to forever.
-It’s a matter of will to move from one stage to another.
+It’s a matter of will to move through different grief stages.